wazuh/wazuh-documentation/source/amazon/services/supported-services/index.rst

 All the services except ``Inspector`` and ``CloudWatch Logs`` get their data from log files stored in an ``S3`` bucket.
 These services store their data into log files which are configured inside ``<bucket type='TYPE'> </bucket>`` tags, while ``Inspector`` and ``CloudWatch Logs`` services are configured inside ``<service type='inspector'> </service>`` and ``<service type='cloudwatchlogs'> </service>`` tags, respectively.

-The next table contains the more relevant information about configuring each service in ``ossec.conf``:
+The next table contains the more relevant information about configuring each service in ``agent.conf``:

 +--------------+--------------------------------------------------+-----------------------+----------------+---------------------------------------------------------------------------------------------+
 | **Provider** | **Service**                                      | **Configuration tag** | **Type**       | **Path to logs**                                                                            |